hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 In such a frolic some would take delight,
 >
-> And I confess I think 'twould serve him right;
+> And I confess I think it would serve him right;
 >
 > I scarce know how to act; let me reflect —
 >